mendix/docs/content/refguide/web-modeler/microflows-expressions-wm.md

 If you want to write the expression manually, pay attention to the following:

 * Variables in the microflow can be called in an expression by inserting the dollar sign followed by the name of the variable.
-E.g. *$Customer* refers to the variable *Customer*.
+For example, *$Customer* refers to the variable *Customer*

-* Attributes and associations of object variables are accessed using a slash, e.g., *$Customer/Name*, *$Customer/Grade* refer to the attributes Name and Grade of the entity Customer.
+* Attributes and associations of object variables are accessed using a slash, e.g., *$Customer/Name*, *$Customer/Grade* refer to the attributes Name and Grade of the entity Customer
 * Unary, boolean, and relational types of expressions are available in the Web Modeler (for more information, see section [3 Expression Types](#expression-types))

 ### 2.3 Examples of the Expression